Thieves tunnel into South African liquor store, decamp with alcohol worth USD 18K

-Thieves tunnelled through underground passageways and solid concrete at a liquor store in a major shopping centre in the city just before a controversial ban on the sale of alcohol during the 66-day coronavirus lockdown was lifted.
-The thieves got away with 300,000 rand (about USD 18,000) worth of liquor, much of which had been put on shelves by the owners as they prepared for a rush on Monday morning, when sales were allowed to resume under relaxed rules of the lockdown.
+Thieves tunneled through underground passageways and solid concrete at a liquor store in a major shopping center in the city just before a controversial ban on the sale of alcohol during the 66-day coronavirus lockdown was lifted.
+The thieves got away with 300,000 rands (about USD 18,000) worth of liquor, much of which had been put on shelves by the owners as they prepared for a rush on Monday morning when sales were allowed to resume under relaxed rules of the lockdown.

 Alcohol sales had been banned when South Africa entered a strict lockdown at the end of March this year.
 With a number of robberies and break-ins at liquor stores across the country, the shops reinforced security outside their premises.